 How long is the COVID-19 booster shot effective?

 The CDC continues to look into how long booster shots protect against COVID-19.
 Research showed the original monovalent booster shots provided good protection for at least four months – even against the Omicron subvariants.
 At this point, scientists don’t yet know how long the protection from the bivalent boosters will last.

 Who’s eligible for a COVID-19 vaccine booster shot?

-All fully vaccinated people over the age of 5 are eligible to receive at least one COVID-19 booster shot.
+Fully vaccinated people over the age of 5 years old are eligible to receive a COVID-19 booster shot.

 When to get a COVID-19 booster shot based on your initial vaccine

 You may wonder which booster to get and when.
 For the best protection, get a booster as soon as you're eligible.
 While an mRNA bivalent booster is the preferred option, there are times when the Novavax monovalent vaccine may be an option.

 When to get an mRNA bivalent booster dose